cesarParra/expression/README.md

 ```

 Results in the following.
 Note that the component reacts to changes in the record and updates
-itself based on the new values.
+itself based on the new values when placed in a record page.

 ![Sample Usage](assets/sample-lwc-usage.gif)